ryanpeters-MSFT/AksAgc/readme.md

 ### Deploy using Gateway API

-To deploy using Ingress, apply the Ingress manifest to expose a route to the Nginx pods.
+To deploy using Gateway API and HttpRoute, apply their manifests to expose a gateway and default route to the Nginx pods.

 ```powershell
 # create the gateway and httproute resources